d-v-dlee/hugo_blog/content/post/thomasjefferson_artofpower.md

 Even through the lens of the late 18th and early 19th century, this seems like a black stain on Jefferson's legacy.

-Sidenote: Although this Sally Hemmings bit is quite messed up, his white side of the family loved and adored him dearly.
+Sidenote: His white side of the family loved and adored him dearly.
 He was a gentle and beloved Patriarch.
+Which illustrates how fucked up slavery was.

 ### Religion